-- 9.1.1.
-Health and Welfare Costs - 9.1.2.
-2006-2007 Benefits: The District shall absorb the cost of health and welfare benefits for the 2006-2007 school year. - 9.1.3.
-2007-2008 Benefits: Health and Welfare benefits for the 2007-2008 school year shall be determined as a result of reopener negotiations pursuant to section 7.1.2. - 9.1.4.
+9.1.1.
 Eligible unit members are those active monthly salaried unit members working one-half (1/2) time or more or those unit members on paid leaves receiving fifty percent (50%) or more of full salary.
 Unit members on district-approved unpaid leaves may continue their medical, dental, vision, and/or life insurance coverage by remitting the required fee to the District.

-9.1.5.
+9.1.2.
 Exceptions:

-- 9.1.5.1.
+- 9.1.2.1.
 The following conditions shall apply to all active monthly salaried unit members participating in the district job-sharing program: - a.
 A unit member must pay for medical, dental, and/or vision coverage on a tenthly prorata basis, if coverage is desired. - b.
 Life insurance benefits as described in Section 9.5. shall remain in effect for unit members participating in the job-sharing program. - c.
-Job-share employees may waive all of their percentage participation in each of three (3) (medical, dental, vision) programs and transfer such participation to their job share partner. - 1) Such arrangements must be included in the job-share agreement and may not be modified during the term of the agreement. - 2) Unit members who waive coverage under this provision will be eligible to enroll either on the first of the month following the first day of paid service in a non job-share assignment or on the first of the month following the start of a new job-share assignment. - d.
+Job-share employees may waive all of their percentage participation in each of three (3) (medical, dental, vision) programs and transfer such participation to their job share partner. - 1) Such arrangements must be included in the job-share agreement and may not be modified during the term of the agreement. - 2) Unit members who waive coverage under this provision will be eligible to enroll either on the first of the month following the first day of paid service in a non jobshare assignment or on the first of the month following the start of a new job-share assignment. - d.
 All other provisions of this Article shall remain in effect.

-9.1.6.
+9.1.3.
 Eligible dependents are: